 What gets measured, gets managed.

-If you’re not actively monitoring the effectiveness of your customer journey, its likely you have blind spots and ongoing opportunity losses.
-The result being a lower ROI on your web assets and acquisition spend, and an invitation for competitors to swoop in and service your prospects.
+If you’re not actively monitoring the effectiveness of your customer journey, it’s likely you have blind spots and ongoing opportunity losses.
+The result is a lower ROI on your web assets and acquisition spend, and an invitation for competitors to swoop in and service your prospects.

 Ecommerce teams are grounded in analytics but understanding the human psychologies that generate those analytics can be more of a challenge for teams without UX or User Research expertise.
 Analytics teams will understand navigational behaviours at scale, but if this is the only data point, those teams won’t be able to understand the attitudinal aspects of visitors nor the psychological reasons that drive those behaviours.